-In the darkness of that first night, eurled on a mat near the fireplace, describing the thousandfold men walking the waves, singing wordlessly.
+In the darkness of that first night, scrunched on a mat near the fireplace,

+Sorrow slept and woke, slept and woke lulled continuously by Twin's voice describing the thousandfold men walking the waves, singing wordlessly.
 How their teeth glittered more than the whitecaps under their feet.
 How, as the sky darkened and the moon rose, the edges of their night black skin silvered.
 How the smell of land, ripe and loamy, brightened the eyes of the crew.
 Soothed by Twin's voice and the animal fat Lila had spread on her lower part, Sorrow fell into the first sweet sleep she had had in years.